RuBee: The IEEE 1902.1 protocol details

 1902.1 is the "physical layer" workgroup with 17 corporate members.
 The work group was formed in late 2006.
 The final specification was issued as an IEEE standard in March 2009.
 The standard includes such things as packet encoding and addressing specifications.
 The protocol has already been in commercial use by several companies, in asset visibility systems and networks.
 However, IEEE 1902.1 will be used in many sensor network applications, requiring this physical layer standard in order to establish interoperability between manufacturers.

 A second standard has been drafted 1902.2 for higher level data functions required in Visibility networks.
 Visibility networks provide the real-time status, pedigree, and location of people, livestock, medical supplies or other high-value assets within a local network.
 The second standard will address the data-link layers based on existing uses of the RuBee protocol.
 This standard, which will be essential for the widespread use of RuBee in visibility applications, will support the interoperability of RuBee tags, RuBee chips, RuBee network routers, and other RuBee equipment at the data-link layer.

 RuBee tag details

 A typical RuBee radio tag, about 1.5 x .75 by 0.07 inches.

-A RuBee tag has a 4 bit CPU, 1 to 5 kB of sRAM, a crystal, and a lithium battery with an expected life of five years.
+A RuBee tag has a 4 bit CPU, 1 to 5 kB of sRAM, a crystal, and a lithium battery with an expected life of ten years.

 It can optionally have sensors, displays, and buttons.
 The RuBee protocol is bidirectional, on-demand, and peer-to-peer.
 It can operate at other frequencies (e.g. 450 kHz) but 131 kHz is the most widely used one.
 The RuBee protocol uses an IP Address (Internet Protocol Address).
 A tag may hold data in its own memory (instead or in addition to having data stored on a server).
 RuBee functions successfully in harsh environments (one or both ends of the communication are near steel or water), with networks consisting of many thousands of tags, and has a range of 1 to 30 m (3 to 100 ft) depending on the antenna configuration.
 This allows RuBee radio tags function in environments where other radio tags and RFID may have problems.

 RuBee networks are in use in many visibility applications, including exit-entry detection in high-security government facilities, weapons and small arms in high-security armories, mission-critical specialized tools, smart shelves and racks for high-value assets; and smart entry/exit portals.